 USAHS Residency graduates have gone on to become residency mentors, clinical instructors, and private practice owners, and several have continued their training in Fellowship programs.

 The Orthopaedic Manual Physical Therapy Fellowship is designed for PTs who are already specialists in orthopaedics and who want to earn a subspecialty in manual therapy.
 Our founder, Stanley Paris, PT, PhD, is a renowned advocate of manual PT techniques, and USAHS has been a leader in this area of the field since our founding in 1979.

 The Fellowship curriculum focuses on advanced training in orthopaedic manual physical therapy, including examination, evaluation, clinical reasoning, treatment, and patient management.
-“In the Fellowship, we often see more complicated cases that require thinking outside the box,” Dr. Grant says.
+“In the Fellowship training, we often see more complicated cases that require thinking outside the box,” Dr. Grant says.
 “The mentors do a tremendous job of helping students develop a critical thinking framework, so they can reason through the process and discuss what hasn’t been tried yet.”
 Upon successful completion of the program, students become fellows of the American Academy of Orthopaedic Manual Physical Therapists (AAOMPT).

-The structure is similar to the Residency program, with online didactic learning, 850 patient care hours, and 160 hours of one-on-one hands-on mentorship.
+The structure is similar to the clinical residency program, with online didactic learning, 850 patient care hours, and 160 hours of one-on-one hands-on mentorship.
 Fellows-in-training attend seminars and take the Manual Therapy Certification through our Continuing Professional Education program.
 Like the residents, they also may travel to the St. Augustine campus for a week of intensive mentoring, expected to resume this fall.
 Students can take 12 months to complete the program, with a maximum of 36 months.*

 How Does the Mentorship Aspect Work?